-You can do the same with a productivity tool.
-Find one you like, adapt it as you need and then use it.3 Use it all the time.
-Very few people can shift back and forth between tools, and they definitely can’t if they don’t have at least one that they trust and are disciplined with.
+There aren’t many people that can shift back and forth between tools.
+Those that try definitely can’t if they don’t have at least one that they trust and are disciplined with.

 If you want to start being productive instead of just “doing productive” then you must commit to eliminating overchoice.

 So pick something to use and stick with it.
 Once you do that then you’ll be able to do a whole lot more a lot better.